 - Conserve and protect water and its availability to all people and forms of life.

 - Make healthy food available in a sustainable way to all people.

 Goal 7, the overall moral goal of Healing Earth’s environmental ethic, relates to the above discussion of human, environmental, and social well-being.
 Authentic, integral development involves the moral effort of making available the basic goods necessary for human, environmental, and social flourishing.

 Moral virtues are features of a person’s character that contribute to the well-being of humans, human societies, and the natural world.
 Virtues are developed in our character through practice and commitment.
 A virtuous person pursues moral goals using moral principles as a compass.
-Throughout the textbook, the authors will discuss six moral virtues in reference to human life in the natural world.
+Throughout the textbook, six moral virtues are explored as important responses to the natural world.

 - Gratitude for the existence, beauty, and resources of the natural world.